-HCR members have access to public terminals in library areas (Main, Law and the Cloisters), and a computer room in Frewin Hall (Frewin Annex site) should anyone reside there.
-The credentials used to access these terminals are your SSO (bras\\\\) credentials - the same as those to access your email.
+Students have access to public terminals in library areas (Main, Law and the Cloisters) The credentials used to access these terminals are your SSO (bras) credentials - the same as those to access your email.

-Standard A4 (including duplex and colour options) printing is available in the libraries, Frewin computer room, lodge, St Cross & Hollybush annexes.
-Additional A3 printing and scanning facilities are only available in library areas and the Frewin computer room.
+Standard A4 (including duplex and colour options) printing is available in the libraries and common rooms.
+Additional A3 printing and scanning facilities are only available in library areas.
 College provides paper for all locations.
 If paper has run out in any of the libraries, please contact library staff, anywhere else please contact the IT Office (computer.office@bnc.ox.ac.uk).

 Print Charges:

-A4 Mono Print (single sided)4p\ / pageA4 Mono Duplex7p\ / 2 pagesA4 Colour Print (single sided)8p\ / pageA4 Colour Duplex15p\ / 2 pagesA3 Mono Print (single sided)7p\ / pageA3 Mono Duplex12p\ / 2 pagesA3 Colour Print (single sided)15p\ / pageA3 Colour Duplex28p\ / 2 pages\These prices include a 1p per printed side levy that is collected and donated to a deforestation charityas agreed by the JCR and HCR in 2019.A4 Mono Duplex
+A4 Mono Print (single sided) 4p / page A4 Mono Duplex 7p / 2 pages A4 Colour Print (single sided) 8p / page A4 Colour Duplex 15p / 2 pages A3 Mono Print (single sided) 7p / page A3 Mono Duplex 12p / 2 pages A3 Colour Print (single sided) 15p / page A3 Colour Duplex 28p / 2 pages